 Know what to do before and during an emergency

-All departments and service units have flip charts outlining what to do in various types of emergencies.
+All departments and service units have an Emergency Procedures flip chart outlining what to do in various types of emergencies.
 The flip charts are on display throughout the University.
-If you have not seen the flip charts, ask where they are or view the PDF file versions here.
+If you have not seen the flip charts, ask where they are or view the PDF file versions of each page below.

 What is an emergency?